subham6666/FeatureEngineering/README.md

-This is a Feature Engineering Repo where i will be playing with data set to dive deep into the feature selection.
+This repo contains jupyter notebooks which is mainly concerned with dealing in feature engineering.

+More focus is on handling the feature missing values (both numerical and categorical)

+All the relavant data set is uploaded on the repo.